qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 with the field type.
 The available widgets are:

 * **Binary (BLOB)**: Available only for binary fields, it offers a lable showing whether the BLOB field is empty or not.
-If filed is not empty the content size will be displayed.
+If the filed is not empty the content size will be displayed.
 * **Checkbox**: Displays a checkbox whose state defines the value to insert.
 * **Classification**: Only available when a :ref:`categorized symbology
   <categorized_renderer>` is applied to the layer, displays a combo box with